 2. Make sure to get your visa BEFORE you arrive in Vietnam.

 And the easiest way to do this is have a hostel or nearby travel agency do it for you.
 Seriously!
 If you’re already in Southeast Asia, it makes life so much easier.
+(The alternative is doing it online or getting a visa on arrival — which can sometimes be a bit sketchy!)

 Before arriving in Vietnam, I was in Cambodia and the hostel I was staying at took care of my Vietnam visa for me.
 I did have to pay a little extra but it was cheaper overall since I didn’t have to pay once again when I arrived in the country.
 It costs me $40 USD to get my 30-day visa for Vietnam – through the hostel.